schx006/code-sample/bash/backup_v1.0/README.md

 scp -P sshPort user@vpsName.domainName.tld:/root-vpsName.tgz /path/to/USB/StorageDevice
 ```
 … then, keep the USB storage device in a secure place.
 Remove the `/root-*.tgz` file on VPS.

+---

+¹ VPS or other Linux computer. _Duplicity_ can also run on MacOS computer.
+² Users must modify the install command if they are using an OS distribution other than Debian Linux family.